paul-wolf/yewdoc-client/readme.md

 * Entirely keyboard driven.

-* Tags: you can tag documents with tags you define and filter by tag.
+* Tags: define tags and organise your documents with them.

-* Familiar commands: yewdoc has commands like 'ls', 'head', 'tail', that are familiar to most shell users.
+* Familiar commands: yewdocs has commands like 'ls', 'head', 'tail', that are familiar to most shell users.

 * Optional cloud storage for synchronising to multiple